osusam28/RemoteControlApp/README.md

 ## Configuration
 See the README in the ionic-tabs-lights directory to learn how to set up the project to run locally on your development machine, or compile it as an application on your Android or iOS device.

+Also see [this guide](https://ionicframework.com/getting-started/) on the Ionic website to get started.